-- The MNL-based models are indeed "structural," in the sense that the model estimated from pre-reform data predicts outcomes just as well as the model estimated from post-reform data.
-The RMSE in Table 7 for "New Applicants with Old Demand Model" is similar to "New Applicants with Refit Demand Model." - 2.
+- 1. The MNL-based models do isolate stable components of preferences in the sense that the model estimated from pre-reform data predicts outcomes just as well as the model estimated from post-reform data.
+The RMSE in Table 7 for "New Applicants with Old Demand Model" is similar to "New Applicants with Refit Demand Model". - 2.
 The assumption about rank-order list length is not of first-order importance.
 When we control for the actual lengths of submitted rank-order lists, the prediction error only improves for access to quality, but not for distance to school and the number unassigned.
-In comparison, predictions of the applicant pool are first-order, as the RMSE improves significantly for every metric when we compare the original forecasts with a simulated applicant pool to the version using the actual applicant pool. - 3.
-Much of the overall error in the original forecast is due to predicting the wrong number of students from each neighborhood.
-This is seen in how large the prediction error is with Sampling Actual Choices Using Applicant Forecast.
+In comparison, predictions of the applicant pool are first-order, as the RMSE improves significantly for every metric when we compare the original forecasts with a simulated applicant pool to the version using the actual applicant pool.

-32For the number of unassigned students, all three models perform similarly in RMSE, but the prediction intervals from MNL-based models cover the actual outcome more often than the intervals from the Lexicographic model, despite a similar expected RMSE.
+&lt;sup>38 For the number of unassigned students, all three models perform similarly in RMSE, but the prediction intervals from MNL-based models cover the actual outcome more often than the intervals from the Lexicographic model, despite a similar expected RMSE.